crate/cratedb-guide/docs/start/query/ad-hoc.md

 :::{rubric} Introduction
 :::

-CrateDB is built to support **highly dynamic, ad-hoc querying,** even on large-scale, real-time datasets.

 Whether you're a developer, data analyst, or operator, CrateDB lets you **ask new questions** on the fly without waiting for data pipelines, ETL, or pre-aggregated views.
 Thanks to its distributed SQL engine, flexible data modeling, and support for semi-structured data, CrateDB is ideal for **interactive exploration** and **live analytics**.

 CrateDB is your go-to database for **fast, flexible, and reliable ad-hoc querying**.
 Whether you’re debugging systems, answering tough questions, or uncovering hidden insights, CrateDB empowers you to work at the **speed of thought** on **real-time data**, at any scale.

-:::{rubric} What Are Ad-hoc Queries?
+:::{rubric} What are ad-hoc queries?
 :::

 Ad-hoc queries are **spontaneous, often one-off SQL queries** used for: